BWStearns/WhiteTruffleScraper/README.md

 ##A White Truffle API Scraper

 #Their interface is so lovely, why scrape?
-White Truffle has More Info than they show, including employers' self selected pay ranges.
+While looking for a new job today (anyone in NYC hiring?)
+I found that White Truffle sends the browser more info than they show, including employers' self selected pay ranges.
+Clearly this might be nice to have to limit the information asymmetry of negotiations.

 Add the arg `persistent=True` if you want it to silently save to a .file in the current direcory.
 You can also assign a file path yourself using the `json_file_name` arg.